therealrealguy/6b6twiki/docs/introduction.md

 ## FAQ
 ---

-- ***Q: I dont know how to code!!***
+* Q: I dont know how to code

-- **A: You dont need to know anything about coding to write a markdown article.**

-    It works just like discord you can use ```#``` to make text big or ```##``` for slightly smaller and so on.
-Like discord you can use ```-``` for bullet points

-    if you absolutely refuse to use this methoad you can write an article and send it to us to make it all fancy
+* A: You dont need to know anything about coding to write a markdown page.
+Markdown is made to be easy.
+You can watch [this](https://youtu.be/_PPWWRV6gbA?t=25) crash course on markdown to know how to use it.
+If you absolutely refuse to learn markdown method you can write an article and send it to us to make it look fancy.

-- Q: What is this about ?
+* Q: What is this about ?
-- A: This website will contain info about bases groups events builds and much much more about the server and its history
+* A: This website will contain info about bases groups events builds and much much more about the server and its history

-- Q: Is the 6b6t wiki biased ?
+* Q: Is the 6b6t wiki biased ?
-- A: The 6b6t wiki is an open source project to which anyone can contribute so no, the wiki isn't biased
+* A: The 6b6t wiki is an open source project to which anyone can contribute so no, the wiki isn't biased

-- Q: How can i contribute to the 6b6t wiki ?
+* Q: How can i contribute to the 6b6t wiki ?
-- A: You can clone the GitHub repository on your device, modify it then open a pull request or PR wich will be accepted if approved by one of the owners
+* A: You can clone the GitHub repository on your device, modify it then open a pull request or PR wich will be accepted if approved by one of the owners

 ## About 6b6t
 ---